Ouyei/holbertonschool-low_level_programming/0x02-functions_nested_loops/README.md

 # C - Functions, nested loops

-In this project, I learned about nested loops, header files, and variable scope in C while practicing declaring and defining my own functions.
+In this project, we learned about nested loops, header files, and variable scope in C while practicing declaring and defining my own functions.

-## Tests :heavy_check_mark:
+## Tests ✔️

 * [tests](./tests): Folder of test files.
 Provided by Holberton School.

-## Helper File :raised_hands:
+## Helper File ⛑️

 * [_putchar.c](./_putchar.c): C function that writes a character to `stdout`.